Structural Abstraction as an Inductive Bias for Non-Stationary Language Model Training: Experimental Set-Up

 \subsection{Experiments \& Ablations}

-In following experiments, we use a Qwen2.5-1.5B \citep{qwen2.5} backbone model trained with a language modeling objective.
-Unless otherwise specified, AAT is configured with an abstraction loss weight of $\alpha = 0.5$ and a local replay count of $n = 5$ (implementation details in \Cref{sec:imp-detail}).
+All experiments use a Qwen2.5-1.5B backbone trained with a language modeling objective.
+Unless otherwise specified, AAT uses $\alpha = 0.5$ and $n = 5$ (implementation details in \Cref{sec:imp-detail}).
+We first examine the impact of abstraction on training by tracking forgetting and online accuracy throughout training on RCB, reported separately for known and unknown edges.
+To empirically investigate the theoretical claim that abstraction reduces gradient variance, we perform a loss landscape analysis using linear interpolation in model weight space \citep{NEURIPS2018_a41b3bb3}, measuring variance and coefficient of variation (CV) along the primary training trajectory and a perpendicular axis.

-We first examine the impact of abstraction on online training dynamics by tracking forgetting rate and online accuracy throughout training on the RCB dataset reporting results separately for known and unknown edges.
-Paragraphs describing known edges are used for training.
-This analysis provides insight into the trade-off between memorization and generalization when learning new information.
-Furthermore, to empirically validate the theoretical claim that abstraction reduces gradient variance, we perform a loss landscape analysis using linear interpolation in model weight space \citep{NEURIPS2018_a41b3bb3}.
-We compare the landscape geometry of normal SFT and AAT by measuring the variance and coefficient of variation (CV) of the loss surface along the primary training trajectory.
-The trajectory is defined by an interpolation axis $\alpha \in [-0.5, 1.5]$, where $\alpha = 0$ corresponds to the start of training and $\alpha = 1$ to the end of training, and a perpendicular axis $\beta \in [-0.3, 0.3]$.
+To analyze abstraction effectiveness, we ablate the structural abstraction levels: beyond entity masking, we evaluate category-based abstraction (entities replaced with semantic categories such as city, institution, or person) and random abstracts (entity-masked sentences combined without structural coherence) as a control.
+We also evaluate AAT on NAB to assess whether the cognitive benefits of abstraction generalize from explicit symbolic structure to implicit narrative-level relational motifs.
+For NAB, we use $n = 1$ and $\alpha = 0.15$; with 90\% of narratives per proverb for training and 10\% held out as unknown.
+Additional ablations on sensitivity to $\alpha$, $n$, and data order in \Cref{sec:appendix-ablation}.